We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 An oversized wooden coffee table is the perfect addition for shmoozing and grazing on snacks while maintaining your outdoor surroundings’ rustic and natural aesthetic.
 You should also consider an outdoor sofa or Adirondack chairs if you enjoy hosting visitors.

-Those who aren’t ready to invest in new backyard patio furniture can work with what they have by spray-painting and repairing pieces to make them look new.
+If new furniture isn’t in your budget, refresh what you have by spray-painting and repairing pieces to make them look new.

 3. String Lights